ManticoreGamesInc/platform-documentation/src/api/examples.md

     - Send a single networked value to synchronize the server and client's random number generators.
     - Saves hundreds of transforms being sent from the server to every client.

-!!! warning "Beware of desync issues!"
+!!! warning "Beware of de-sync issues!"
-    Performing any operations from a static context that might diverge during server/client execution of a script will almost certainly cause desync issues.
+    Performing any operations from a static context that might diverge during server/client execution of a script will almost certainly cause de-sync issues.
     Static scripts are run independently on the server and all clients so you should avoid performing any script actions that can exhibit different behavior depending on the machine.
 Specifically, avoid any logic that is conditional on:
     - Server-only or client-only objects.
     - Random number generators with different seeds.